Find The Right Payments Partner

 So, it would be well worth your while to look for an ISV payments partner that has an existing relationship with a leading sponsor bank that you can leverage.
 This will not only help you cut costs significantly but also reduce your time-to-market.

-When you process transactions through the integrated payment solution, you would typically receive a share of the revenue thus generated.
+When you process transactions through an integrated payment solution, you typically receive a share of the revenue thus generated.
 However, this can often get quite complicated.
-Your payments partner and you must mutually agree on a revenue share percentage (or a split) which may depend on factors such as your processing volumes, pricing model, or the number of merchants.
+You and your payments partner must mutually agree on a revenue share percentage (or a split) which may depend on factors such as your processing volumes, pricing model, or the number of merchants.

 Many payment partners may boast high residual splits but may not be quite transparent in their dealings.
 Look for a partner who agrees to clearly outline all the finer details in your residual statement.
 You can even ask for sample residual statements to be sure.

 To maximize customer retention and loyalty, your sub-merchant onboarding process needs to be as quick and frictionless as possible.
-It’s, therefore, important to find a payments partner that makes it easy to manage your merchant portfolio—from onboarding to risk management.
+Find a payments partner that makes it easy to manage your merchant portfolio—from onboarding to risk management.
 With the right support, enrollment can be a breeze, so make sure to check what kind of capabilities your partner offers.

-According to a recent study, ISVs consider customer service as the most important factor when choosing a payments partner.
+ISVs consider customer service an important factor when choosing a payments partner.
 To be truly successful, ISVs must work with a partner that offers robust support every step of the way—from technical support to go-to-market support and everything in between.
 So make sure to ask about the support structure that your payments partner offers.

 As an ISV looking to facilitate payments for your users, you shouldn’t settle for just another payments provider as your partner.
 You need a dedicated partner that can help take your software to the next level.

-At Stax, we are dedicated to your growth and success, and we care deeply about helping you build a better, more value-driven product for your customers.
+We are dedicated to your growth and success, and care deeply about helping you build a better, more value-driven product for your customers.
 Our sales and marketing enablement support ensures that ISVs get access to customized marketing plans that truly maximize the value of their platform to best serve end-users.

 Plus, with our custom revenue-share opportunity, each partner can monetize their payment volume instantly, thus growing enterprise value.
 You can set your own pricing structure and model with respect to the payment features you offer while having access to direct interchange rates.